 Mark’s broad range of experience also includes traditional labor relations matters such as negotiating collective bargaining agreements, trying discharge and contract interpretation grievances in labor arbitration, and he appears before the National Labor Relations Board (NLRB) and the Michigan Employment Relations Commission at unit clarification hearings and union certification elections, and unfair labor practice proceedings.

 Mark frequently speaks to employer groups, and trains human resources managers on a variety of employment-related legal topics.
 He also writes on subjects related to his practice and is a contributing editor to a nationally recognized publication.
 Mark is conversational in German.

-Mark was named to The Best Lawyers in America®, by Woodward/White, Inc. in the area of management side employment law.
+Mark was named to The Best Lawyers in America© for more than five years in the management side of employment law.
 He also has been named a Michigan “Super Lawyer” in Business Litigation for three years and maintains the Martindale-Hubbell AV rating, reflecting preeminence in his legal ability and ethical standards.
 Mark has also received an Excellent rating through Avvo.com.
 Mark was also selected by DBusiness magazine as one of Detroit’s Top Lawyers in Metro Detroit for Labor and Employment Law for 2015.